 2 Set tripod level (bubble on tripod) and align the tripod due south using a compass; a smart phone compass app. works great for this as well.

-3 Power up the mount and use the direction buttons on the hand control to level the camera and guide scope in both axes using the bubble levels you have glued to the camera mounting plate.
+3 Power up the mount and use the direction buttons on the hand control to level the camera and guide scope in both axis using the bubble levels you have glued to the camera mounting plate.

 4 Power off and on again.
-This zeros the optical encoders on both axes.
+This zeros the optical encoders on both axis.
 The SLT mount has no index marks and this is the only way I could come up with for zeroing the encoders.

 5 Under Utilities on the hand control, Get Axis Position, set the camera platform to your latitude using the up and down direction buttons turning the declination motor.
 This is the same angle you have set your wedge to.
 The shaft of the main motor of the mount is now pointing at the sky at the same angle as your latitude and so is your DSLR and finder scope.

 6 You are now ready to EQ align and Polar Align the mount.

 6.1 Choose EQ South Align.
 Then choose the One Star Align option.
 Input the data for your position, date, time and coordinates as prompted by the hand control.
 Using the direction buttons slew to your chosen known alignment star when prompted by the hand control.
 Once you have centered and aligned the alignment star, press enter.
 The mount now knows where it is and is ready to be Polar aligned.
 In the Southern Hemisphere Acrux and Hadar work well as Alignment and Polar Alignment stars.